 Tenure and Tenure Track Faculty receive 18 weeks of parental leave at full pay (Library faculty receive six months of parental leave at full pay).

+Parental Leave: Any tenured or tenure track faculty member who is the primary care giver for a child may request within twelve months of the birth or adoption of a child up to a maximum of one semester leave at full pay; this one semester maximum includes all leave associated with the birth or adoption of the child.
+Primary caregiver is defined as follows: a faculty member who assumes significant and sustained responsibility for a newborn or newly-adopted child, as a single parent, or where there are two parents, in at least equal proportion to their spouse/partner/co-parent.
+All requests for tenure-clock stoppage under the policy must be contigent upon the faculty member affirming that they will conform to this definition.

+Such faculty members should keep in mind the System policy on such leaves: One purpose of this policy is to minimize the disruption of students’ education that occurs when faculty leave their classes in mid-semester and must be replaced by another instructor.
+Thus, it is the intention of this policy that nine-month faculty selecting the standard parental leave or the negotiated parental leave will employ the provisions of this policy to minimize the disruption of student learning by arranging parental leaves, when possible, to coincide with the semester calendar (or appropriate teaching module in effect in the unit).

 Stoppage of Tenure Clock: Any tenure-track faculty member who informs the Office of Faculty Affairs that s/he will be the primary care giver for a child within twelve months of birth or adoption of a child will have his/her tenure clock stopped for one year.
 This stoppage is automatic and will always be granted upon OFA’s receipt of notification.
 Faculty who wish to come up in their normal tenure review year will be able to do under the campus’s new Early Tenure Policy; however, if the tenure stoppage occurs prior to Comprehensive Review, that review will be delayed.
 According to the System APS, “Absent extraordinary circumstances, a maximum of two “stops” on the tenure clock for parental leave is allowed”.

-Parental Leave: Any tenured or tenure track faculty member who is the primary care giver for a child may request within twelve months of the birth or adoption of a child up to a maximum of one semester leave at full pay; this one semester maximum includes all leave associated with the birth or adoption of the child.
-Such faculty members should keep in mind the System policy on such leaves: One purpose of this policy is to minimize the disruption of students’ education that occurs when faculty leave their classes in mid-semester and must be replaced by another instructor.
-Thus, it is the intention of this policy that nine-month faculty selecting the standard parental leave or the negotiated parental leave will employ the provisions of this policy to minimize the disruption of student learning by arranging parental leaves, when possible, to coincide with the semester calendar (or appropriate teaching module in effect in the unit).

 Faculty Affairs manages leave and teaching replacements.